 What does it cover?

 It depends on the policy.
 The most common is wedding liability insurance, which protects you if something gets damaged at your ceremony or reception venue; liquor liability covers alcohol-related accidents at your party.
-There are policies that let you customize what's covered—the flowers, cake, dress, photography, and even any deposits you've made.
+There are policies that account for family illnesses and others that let you customize what's covered-the flowers, cake, dress, photography, and even any deposits you've made.

 When do you get it?